America's Newest (and Biggest) Scam

 always often turns abusive.
 And Larry Fink is not an isolated case.
 You know if The Washington Post is concerned about corruption, then it's serious.

 "We have a new bunch of emperors, and they’re the people who vote the shares in the index funds. . . .
 I think the world of Larry Fink, but I’m not sure I want him to be my emperor.” - Charlie Munger, partner of Warren Buffett at Berkshire Hathaway

 The actual introduction of these gimmicky, lowest-common-denominator marketing tactics aren't meant to help their target demographics but actually exploit and fleece them.
 If you're unable to make that connection, call me and we can walk through the last sixty years of benevolent government policy to ask "Qui Bono?"
-The effects and the neurological damage that such delusion causes to their sycophantic disciples who are so wedded to a political ideology that they eventually fall prey to the Mass Formation Psychosis that has infected our society.
+The effects and the neurological damage that such delusion causes to their sycophantic disciples - who are so wedded to a political ideology that they eventually fall prey to the Mass Formation Psychosis - is immense.

 The market acumen of semipro basketball players is dubious at best, dangerous at worst.
 They'll be writing articles and book chapters about this kind of marketing in the coming years.
 Remember the E*Trade baby?

 Now, in an escalation absolutely no one could have seen coming, the ESG complex has graduated from intimidating and threatening specific companies to actually targeting individuals.
-And not only that, they have devised a way to attack one company based on the actions of another country.
+And not only that, they have devised a way to attack one company (Tesla) based on the actions of another company (Twitter).
 If that seems confusing, congratulations- you still have a functioning prefrontal cortex, there's still hope for you.